gregory-scala/gregory-scala.github.io/_pages/research.md

 ---

 ## Works in Progress
-- **Do Minority Individuals Benefit from Supplemental Benefits in Medicare Advantage?** (Job Market Paper) (Draft Forthcoming)
+- **Do Racial and Ethnic Minorities Benefit from Supplemental Benefits in Medicare Advantage?**
+- (Job Market Paper)
+  (Draft Forthcoming)
 - **Did the Medicare Advantage Double Bonus Program increase Supplemental Benefit Offerings in Medicare Advantage plans?**